pinecone-io/pinecone-java-client/README.md

 ## Examples

-- The most basic example usage is in `src/test/java/io/pinecone/PineconeClientLiveIntegTest.java`, covering most basic operations.
-> [!NOTE]
-> The java-basic-mvn example is outdated.
+- The data and control plane operations can be found in `io/pinecone/integration` folder.